Skip to content

 Actionable takeaways:

-• Apply Early Action by the November 1st deadline to be considered in the strongest applicant pool.
+• Apply Early Action by the November 1st deadline to be considered for merit scholarship consideration (and remember the EA pool is strong, so bring your best application).

 • Develop a well-rounded profile that showcases academic achievements, extracurricular involvement, and unique personal qualities.
 For artists (applying to SCA, Kaufman, Thornton, and Roski), plan ahead; portfolios and auditions are not just extras, they’re central to admissions.
 Polish your work and label files clearly.